NathanVaughn/webtrees-docker/README.md

 ## Tags

+> **:rotating_light::warning: WARNING :warning::rotating_light:**
+If you use the **beta** version of webtrees, you will ***NOT*** be able to use the stable version again.
+The database schema between the stable and beta versions are very different, and this is a one-way operation.
+Make a full backup before choosing to try the beta version of webtrees so that you can roll back if needed.

 ### Specific Versions
 Each stable, beta, and alpha release version of webtrees produces a version-tagged build of the Docker container.